To be eligible for Academic Training a student must:

 • The student receives written approval in advance from the responsible officer for the duration and type of academic training.

-• Valid only for the dates specified in the authorization letter or the form DS-2019.
+• Valid only for the dates specified on the form DS-2019.

 • Part time employment counts the same as fulltime employment.